artiumd/argscheck/docs/overview.rst

 Overview
 ========

-The :mod:`argscheck` library provides means for simple yet comprehensive argument checking for Python.
+The :mod:`argscheck` library provides means for simple but comprehensive argument checking for Python.

 The main benefits are: